 Before aiming to become an ethical hacker, work towards proficiency in database handling, networking, and operating systems.
 Communication and a creative mind are also required in ethical hacking roles.
 Not only will you need to solve problems quickly and with confidence, but you’ll also be required to predict an illegal hacker’s next move.

-Ethical hackers in the US make an average base salary of $101,165, according to October 2021 data from Glassdoor.
+Ethical hackers in the US make an average total salary of $105,298, according to October 2022 data from Glassdoor.

 Ethical hacking jobs cover a broad range of roles including those in cybersecurity and information analysis.
 When you study as an ethical hacker, you could get hired as a security consultant at a networking, technology, or computing firm, work as a penetration tester, become an information security analyst or manager, or work as an independent certified ethical hacker contractor.
 Job duties may include tasks such as locating and anticipating various attacks to a network, guessing and cracking passwords, and exploiting vulnerabilities.
-In the US, ethical hackers make an annual average base pay of about $119,289 as of 2020, according to ZipRecruiter.
+Ethical hackers in the US make an average total salary of $105,298, according to October 2022 data from Glassdoor.

 Security engineering is the practice of designing secure systems.
 This involves identifying risks and vulnerabilities, developing countermeasures, and testing them.
 The goal is to ensure that the system is safe from attack or misuse.